 According to McKinsey, customers research 3 to 5 channels before buying.
 So, omnichannel presence can help reduce friction between a brand and customers, thereby capturing a massive target audience.
 It will also improve the chances for more conversions.

 - Identify the channels where your target market is present.

-Use tools like Buffer Analyze to track your brand's performance on channels like Twitter, Instagram, and more.
+- Use tools like Buffer Analyze or alternatives to track your brand's performance on channels like Twitter, Instagram, and more.

 Notice how its intuitive analytics dashboard helps determine audience engagement.
 Analyze the metrics to create effective marketing strategies for the holiday season.